centrifugal/centrifugo/docs/content/server/engines.md

 ### Redis cluster

-Redis cluster supported since Centrifugo v2.4.1
+Redis cluster is supported since Centrifugo v2.4.1

 Running Centrifugo with Redis cluster is simple and can be achieved using `redis_cluster_addrs` option.
 This is an array of strings.
 Each element of array is a comma-separated Redis cluster seed nodes.
 For example: